SBCWDB Mission Statement

 The SBCWDB utilizes the most effective existing resources and the latest information regarding workforce issues that coordinate services through our two America's Job Centers of California.

-The SBCWDB supports the business community by offering resources and services that encourage growth and increased employment opportunities throughout Santa Barbara County.
+The SBCWDB supports the business community by offering resources and services that encourage growth and increase employment opportunities throughout Santa Barbara County.

 The Workforce Development Board is a federally mandated board comprised of public and private sector representatives to provide leadership and develop local workforce policy.
 The Santa Barbara County Workforce Development Board has 14 seats, the majority of which must be filled with representatives from the business community.
 Members are appointed by the County Board of Supervisors.
 For more information about the Workforce Development Board please refer to the Q & A Related to New WDB.
 If interested in joining the Workforce Development Board, please fill out the WDB Application and submit it to: Workforce Development Administrative Support – WDB@SocialServ.org – 234 Camino Del Remedio, Santa Barbara, CA 93110